-As Santana and his unit rounded a corner of the house, he came "face to face" with Thomaselli, who was clutching an unknown object or objects.
-Unable to immediately determine who Thomaselli was and what he might have in his hand, Santana and all six members of his team subdued him just outside the open window of the house and a sliding door, loudly telling him to get on the ground, and loudly identifying themselves as officers conducting a probation search.
-As they did so, a dog inside began to bark.
-Unable to see inside through the sliding glass door because of reflecting sunlight, Santana lined up his officers and then immediately entered the residence.
+As Santana and his unit rounded a corner of the house, they came "face to face" with Thomaselli, who appeared to be walking from the open sliding glass door, clenching something in his fist.
+Unable to immediately determine who Thomaselli was and what he might have in his hand, Santana and all six members of his team subdued him just outside the open sliding glass door.
+Santana loudly instructed: "Sheriff's Department.
+Probation Search.
+Get on the ground."
+All of the officers were yelling the same instructions.
+All had their weapons drawn.
+At the same time the confrontation was occurring, a dog inside began to bark.
+Unable to see inside through the glass on the sliding door because of reflecting sunlight, Santana lined up his officers and then within five to seven seconds, perhaps longer, entered the residence.